bradleyhop/lsd-solarized-theme/README.md

   theme: custom
 ```

+See the [Config file content](https://github.com/lsd-rs/lsd#config-file-content) official documentation for more information.

 ### Older versions

 Recursively copy the `themes` directory in this repository to your `~/.config/lsd` directory.
 In your configuration file, e.g. `~/.config/lsd/config.yaml`, add the following entry for the light theme: